Business energy pass-through charges explained (UK, 2026)

-• Submit your details to receive tailored business energy options
+• Submit your details for a whole-of-market business energy comparison

 Whole-of-market comparison.
-Prices and charge structures vary by meter type, region, network and supplier terms.
+Charge structures vary by meter type, region, network and supplier terms.
+Figures current as of July 2026.

 What are business energy pass-through charges?

-In the UK business energy market, pass-through charges are costs a supplier may pass on to you at cost (or near cost) rather than bundling them into a single fixed p/kWh rate.
-They’re usually linked to your site’s meter, how and when you use energy, and the regional electricity network that serves your premises.
+In the UK business energy market, pass-through charges are costs a supplier may pass on to you at (or near) cost rather than bundling them into a single fixed p/kWh rate.
+They are sometimes called non-commodity costs or third-party charges, and they are linked to your site’s meter, how and when you use energy, and the regional network that serves your premises.

 Why it matters for procurement

-If your business is budgeting, tendering, or comparing supplier offers, you need to know whether a quote is “all-inclusive” or whether some costs can move with industry charges and your usage profile.
-Understanding the structure reduces the risk of bill shock.
+If your business is budgeting, tendering, or comparing supplier offers, you need to know whether a quote is “fully fixed” or whether some costs can move with industry charges and your usage profile.
+Understanding the structure is the single biggest way to avoid bill shock at the next invoice or reconciliation.

 Get whole-of-market business energy options